-- (a) Information distributed only within an area approved for open storage of the information; - (b) National Security Agency (NSA)- approved type II encryption mechanisms; - (c) DOE approved encryption mechanisms; or - (d) NNSA approved protected transmission systems.
+- (a) Information distributed only within an area approved for open storage of the information; - (b) National Security Agency (NSA)- approved encryption mechanisms appropriate for the encryption of classified information; - (c) Protected Transmission System; and - (d) Trusted courier.

-O.UNESCORT ACCESS UNCLASS
+O.UNESCORT_ACCESS_CLASSIFIED

-Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need-to-know.
+Access controls ensure that personnel granted unescorted physical access to information, the information system or human readable media have the appropriate security clearance, access approvals and need-to-know.